-Every section of your website is a reflection of the company, and appearances do make a big impression even on the way out.
+Every section of your website is a reflection of the company, and appearances do make a big impression, even on the way out.
 There are several general design principles to keep in mind when creating your page.

 Less is More

-And speaking of transparency, one of the primary complaints of online shoppers entails being misled about the final cost of their purchases, especially when they have invested time into filling out data forms.
+One of the primary complaints of online shoppers entails being misled about the final cost of their purchases, especially when they have invested time into filling out data forms.
 The solution is simple: include all costs up front, whether on the product page or in a section of the checkout page.

-Shipping costs can be a major deterrent to purchases.
+Shipping costs can be a major deterrent to buyers.
 Some companies offer free shipping unconditionally; others match it with certain promotions or special conditions.
 With 50% of eCommerce merchants offering free shipping to customers, this is an ideal conversion strategy.

-This is also another reason to feature a Save for Later or Add to Wishlist button on your site; users may not feel comfortable completing the actual purchase on their phone, but can save their results to review later on a more secure device, like their computer.
+This is also another reason to feature a “Save for Later” or “Add to Wishlist” button on your site—users may not feel comfortable completing the actual purchase on their phone, but can save their results to review later on a more secure device, like their computer.

 Cross-sell at checkout